-While tritium was exponentially safer than radium, it only had a half-life of twelve years.
-This meant that after just a few decades, only a tiny fraction of the initial luminescence would remain.
+While tritium was exponentially safer than radium, it only had a half-life of a little over twelve years.
+This meant that after just a couple decades, only a tiny fraction of the initial luminescence would remain.
 Additionally, as tritium ages, the color changes, which creates interesting patinas on the luminous markers of older Rolex watches.
-Some like to re-lume watches others love the patina.
+Some like to re-lume watches, while others love the patina.

 Despite being substantially safer than radium, tritium was still radioactive, and as a result, many watchmakers of the time (Rolex included) marked the dials with an indication of the level of radioactivity emitted by the watch, such as “T Swiss T”, or “Swiss T<25”.

-Tritium was far from perfect, which lead Rolex to search for a better alternative.
+Tritium was far from perfect, which led Rolex to search for a better alternative.
 The answer came during the 1990’s, from a Japanese company called Nemoto and Co., which specialized in producing luminous paint.
 Their new compound, called Luminova, was photoluminescent rather than radioactive, making it entirely harmless.
 Additionally, it was not prone to fading or discoloration like its predecessor, tritium and could instantly be recharged by just being exposed to light.

-Luminova was far superior to tritium, with the only downside being that it required prior light exposure in order to glow, rather than glowing perpetually due to being radioactive and by 1998, Rolex began using it on their watches.
-By 2000, Rolex had switched to Super Luminova, a slightly improved version of Luminova that was sold through a different supplier.
+Luminova was far saver and considered superior to tritium, with the only downside being that it required prior light exposure in order to glow, rather than glowing perpetually due to being radioactive and by 1998, Rolex began using it on all of its watches.
+By 2000, Rolex had switched to Super-LumiNova, a Swiss-Made version of Luminova that was sold through a different supplier.